RESOURCE · VENDOR MANAGEMENT

 Run an annual review of all vendors.
 Remove inactive vendors (no bids in 2+ years), vendors with consistently poor scores, and vendors who have gone out of business.
 Add new vendors through a controlled onboarding process.
 Keep the database current and actionable.

-Vendors on the critical path or with large contract values ($1M+).
+Vendors on the critical path or with contract values above $1M.
 Includes structural steel, mechanical, electrical, and envelope contractors.
 Require full prequalification, monthly scorecard reviews, dedicated project oversight, and contingency plans if they fail.

 Vendors with significant scope but not on the critical path.
 Includes interior finishes, sitework, and specialty trades.
 Require standard prequalification, quarterly scorecard reviews, and regular coordination.
-Monitor for early warning signs of performance issues.
+Monitor for early warning signs.

 Small-scope vendors and material suppliers with easily substitutable work.
 Includes cleaning, fencing, temporary facilities, and commodity materials.
-Require basic prequalification and post-project scoring.
+Basic prequalification and post-project scoring.
 Manage by exception rather than proactive oversight.

 Share scorecard results with vendors quarterly.
 Specific, data-driven feedback drives improvement.
-Vendors who know they are being measured perform 15–20% better on key metrics than those who are not tracked, according to CII research.
+Vendors who know they are being measured perform 15–20% better on key metrics than those who are not tracked, per CII research.

 Pair underperforming vendors with your safety team for targeted training.
 Cover site-specific hazards, your safety program expectations, and incident reporting.
-Many small subs lack formal safety programs — your guidance can prevent injuries and reduce your own project risk.
+Many small subs lack formal programs — your guidance prevents injuries and reduces your own project risk.

 Involve preferred vendors early in preconstruction.
 Their field knowledge improves constructability, value engineering, and schedule planning.
 Early engagement also builds loyalty and ensures your best vendors prioritize your projects when their backlog is full.

 For top-performing vendors, offer multi-project commitments or master service agreements.
-Guaranteed volume gives them planning certainty and pricing leverage, and gives you reliable capacity and priority scheduling.
+Guaranteed volume gives them planning certainty and pricing leverage; it gives you reliable capacity and priority scheduling.
 Both parties benefit from reduced procurement overhead.